tenintech/tenintech/README.md

 <h1><a href="https://linkedin.com/in/teneka-johnson-8b913386/)"> I'm Teneka!</a>👩🏾‍💻 Check out my IT Support Portfolio!</h1>
-This portfolio demonstrates hands-on labs and projects focused on skills commonly used in IT Help Desk and Junior System Administrator roles.
+This portfolio demonstrates my real life experience.
+I've included hands-on labs and projects that focus on skills commonly used in IT Help Desk and Junior System Administrator roles.

+---
-Skills demonstrated include:
+ <b>Skills demonstrated include:</b>

  - Active Directory administration
  - IT ticketing workflows
  - Troubleshooting user issues
  - Cloud infrastructure in Microsoft Azure
  - Identity management with Microsoft Entra ID
+ - Use of Powershell commands
+ - Network analyzing with Wireshark

 ---